iamlite/WLED-Klipper-Helper/README.md

 ## Installation

-### For Ender 3 V3 KE, Ender 3V3 and Creality K1, as well as anything using the nebula pad
+### For Creality K1, K1C, (Probably) K2, Ender 3 V3 KE, and Ender 3 V3 Core XZ, as well as anything using the creality nebula pad

 ```shell
 curl -sSL "https://raw.githubusercontent.com/iamlite/WLED-Klipper-Helper/main/start.sh" | sudo sh
 ```

 ### For any other klipper installs.
+You can use an environment variable to set a custom path.
 Make sure to edit the INSTALL_DIR variable to choose where it is installed

 ```shell
 curl -sSL "https://raw.githubusercontent.com/iamlite/WLED-Klipper-Helper/main/start.sh?" | sudo INSTALL_DIR=/YOUR/CUSTOM/PATH/WLED-Klipper-Helper sh